redhat-developer/vscode-openshift-tools/CONTRIBUTING.md

 Then, you can modify the CSS and attributes of elements in order to experiment with the layout of the webview.

 ## Running the tests

+There are four test suites, each of which require a separate `npm` command to run.
+This is the case, since we separated the tests that require a cluster from those that don't.
+We also separated the UI tests from the non-UI tests, since the UI tests tend to take much longer to run and are more flaky than the non-UI tests.

 ### Running the unit test suite